markrossington/sidewinder-x2-marlin/README.md

      * Feature wise Klipper used to be king, however the Marlin team are catching up with features such as linear advance and input shaping which are now both available.
      * You absolutely need an additional computer (usually a Rapsberry Pi) constantly plugged into your printer.
 Not a problem for most of us who use Octoprint/OctoPi but still worth noting.
 Using Klipper your printer will not operate without this.
      * The existing TFT screen will no longer work, there are great projects such as [Klipperscreen](https://klipperscreen.readthedocs.io) which will work with a screen plugged into your Raspberry Pi but this is extra hardware still.
+  2. How does this compare to the official Marlin Sidewinder X2 example configurations found [here](https://github.com/MarlinFirmware/Configurations/tree/import-2.1.x/config/examples/Artillery/Sidewinder%20X2)?
+     * The Marlin example configurations were the starting point for the ones in this project.
+Using the example configs will give you a fairly stock experience on your printer.
+To enable newer features you would then need to turn certain settings on (e.g. Linear Advance) one by one.That is what this project does for you.
+Not only that, we offer build and flash scripts too.
-  2. Is this the firmware for the TFT?
+  3. Is this the firmware for the TFT?
      * No, this is the firmware for the mainboard.
 If you wish to update the firmware for the TFT then look at [Arillery's Download Page](https://www.artillery3d.com/pages/downloads) or for something new try [BigTreeTech's firmware](https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware), though if you have a new style TFT then you might not be able to, see [the following issue](https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware/issues/2391).
-  3. Why are the scripts in Python and not X, Y or Z?
+  4. Why are the scripts in Python and not X, Y or Z?
       * I wanted this to work on as many platforms as possible.
 Python allows for this and is often installed on many peoples machines anyway.
 It's worth noting that building Marlin doesn't work on a Raspberry Pi at this point in time, this is a limitation of the toolchains and nothing I can control.
-  4. Why are no UI or SD card options configured?
+  5. Why are no UI or SD card options configured?
       * The circuit board connected to the TFT display manages the UI and SD card on this printer.
 Marlin runs on a different board, the mainboard.
 For TFT related firmware see question 2.
-  5. Why don't you have this new amazing feature installed?
+  6. Why don't you have this new amazing feature installed?
       * I might not know about it, [open an issue](https://github.com/markrossington/sidewinder-x2-marlin/issues/new).

 # Sources/Links